kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 As FIN6 appears to be monetarily motivated, they take a pragmatic approach toward delivery.
 FIN6 has employed social engineering ala direct messages on LinkedIn, spear-phished, compromised e-commerce sites, and it has been suggested that they have negotiated or even purchased access to previously compromised networks.

+### 1.1 - C2 Framework

 FIN6 has made use of CobaltStrike and Metasploit.
-Koadic C2 may be a good option to emulate the more_eggs implant.
+For this demonstration, we'll create initial payload using Metasploit’s [**Msfvenom**](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html).

 ## Step 2 - FIN6 Discovery